About the Groups Tool

 Using Groups with Discussions

-Discussion forums can be restricted to specific groups.
+Discussion forums and topics can be restricted to specific groups.
 Discussions can be created during the group creation process or after.
-All forum/ topic setup, availability and restriction options will still be valid and available (see the Discussions page for further info).
+All forum/ topic setup, availability, and restriction options will still be valid and available (see the Discussions page for further info).

 Groups and Lockers